 - We get one chance at this life on earth.
 Let’s not waste our lives going after the temporal stuff.
 Let’s live our lives, now, in a way that glorifies God and his mission.
 Anything else is a waste.
 (Hebrews 12:1)

 - Watch the video together or invite someone to summarize the topic.

 - What is your initial reaction to this video?
 Do you disagree with any of it?
 What jumped out at you?

 - How much do you think about eternity in an average week?
-How much do you think about temporary, worthless stuff?
+How much do you think about temporary stuff?

-- Read Philippians 3:13-15.
-What do you think Paul’s personal mission statement might have been?
+- Read Philippians 3:13-14.
+Summarize Paul’s mission statement from these verses?
 What is yours?

 - Write a personal action step based on this conversation.